 These platelets are injected directly into the site of your injury or damaged tissue.
-The platelets release signaling proteins that attract your body’s stem cells to the injured area.
+The platelets release signaling proteins that attract your body’s regenerative medicines to the injured area.
 By injecting concentrated PRP into an area of concern, your body recognizes this site as a priority, working to heal more quickly and thoroughly.

 If you have any discomfort after the procedure, we recommend using Tylenol instead of a non-steroidal anti-inflammatory medications (NSAIDs) like Advil, Aleve, etc. NSAIDs can inhibit platelet activity and may, therefore, decrease the efficacy of the PRP treatment.

 Tiger Woods (golf), Rafael Nadal (tennis), Kobe Bryant (basketball), Hines Ward (football), and Alex Rodriquez (baseball) have all reportedly used PRP therapy for their sports-related injuries.

 PRP therapy is new and cutting-edge technology and was only available outside the United States until recently.
 The FDA recently approved the PRP extraction process for use in the U.S. However; not all insurance companies cover PRP therapy yet.

 Regenerative medicine procedures are minimally-invasive techniques that follow our underlying philosophy of leaving no stone unturned when considering supreme patient outcomes.
 Platelet-Rich Plasma Therapy offers tremendous promise to help us understand and treat a variety of diseases, injuries, and other health-related conditions.
 We look forward to helping you live your best life!